cslegasse/CS-Tech-Resource-Hub/README.md

 6. Ask for referrals if you know someone that works for the company that you are applying - more likely to get an interview.
 There is a list with Alumni willing to refer Carleton students.
 7. Mock interviews with friends or online using a tool like Pramp is a great way to get a real life technical interview experience.
 8. Want to know what's an SWE intern's salary at big tech companies?
 Check [Levels.fyi](https://www.levels.fyi/internships/?track=Software%20Engineer)
-9. Do personal projects to learn new things.
-You can also add some class projects to your resume.
-Some classes with substantial programming projects: Comps (CS 399 & 400), Operating Systems (CS 332), Database Systems (CS 334), Prog Lang (CS 251 Scheme interpreter), Computer Graphics (CS 311), AI (CS 321, final project), Artificial Life (CS 361).
-I have also seen people using stuff from Software Design (CS 257) or Data Science (STAT 220) (however, those projects are considered pretty basic).
-10. You can find more stuff in [LinkedIn](https://www.linkedin.com/), [Handshake](https://app.joinhandshake.com/stu), [CS Opportunities Twitter account](https://twitter.com/cs_opp?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), [r/csMajors](https://www.reddit.com/r/csMajors/), [Blind](https://www.teamblind.com).
-11. Don't be afraid of rejection; it's part of the process!
-If you don't apply, then you definitely are not getting in, but if you do, there's a nonzero chance.

 12. Bad at Leetcode?
 Here's a list of companies that don't do "whiteboard" interviews [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards)